We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 - Some products don’t have contaminant tests

-TREHouse is a new brand by the makers of CBDfx, one of the most popular CBD companies out there.
+TREHouse is a brand by the same people behind CBDfx, one of the most popular CBD companies out there.
 It specializes in intoxicating hemp-derived cannabinoids, including delta-8, delta-9, delta-10, and HHC.

 TREHouse sells HHC gummies, cookies, and disposable vape pens in multiple flavors and cannabinoid formulas.
-It also has some of the lowest prices for HHC products we’ve seen.
-The vape pens are especially cheap, containing 1900 mg HHC at only about 2 cents per mg.
+It also has some of the lowest prices for HHC products I’ve seen.
+The vape pens are especially cheap.

 References